ahmadsajid1989/codemaster/README.md

 Access api doc from here:
     https://127.0.0.1:8000/api/doc

- How to plpay with the application:
+ How to play with the application:

  1. First register an Agent(user):